-This history links early gun access in the U.S. to providing White Americans the ability to dominate indigenous nations and control land resources, even in the face of strong indigenous resistance (e.g., Battle of the Greasy Grass; Dunbar-Ortiz, 2015).
+This history links early gun access in the U.S. to providing White Americans the ability to dominate indigenous nations and control land resources, even in the face of strong, continuous indigenous resistance (e.g., Battle of the Greasy Grass in 1876; Dunbar-Ortiz, 2015).
 Further, this early period likely developed an initial link among White American colonists among fears about personal safety, the threat of racial/ethnic out-groups, and the perception that increased in-group firearm access aids in the maintenance of group dominance and the mitigation of personal safety concerns.

-In contrast to Indigenous land, the resource of interest to White colonists as it pertained to their intergroup dynamic with enslaved Africans was human labor.
-Therefore, instead of a strategy of genocide, physical relocation, or distancing of this racial out-group, the perceived need for enslaved labor required White Americans to adopt a strategy of dehumanization and continued and violent social control given needed proximity to the labor (e.g., farming Whiteowned land; Jardina & Piston, 2023; Melamed, 2015).
+In contrast to Indigenous land, the resource of interest White colonists' sought to control as it pertained to their intergroup dynamic with enslaved Africans was human labor.
+Therefore, instead of a strategy of genocide, dehumanization, and physical relocation/ distancing of this racial out-group, the perceived need for enslaved labor required White Americans to adopt a strategy of dehumanization and continued and violent social control given needed proximity to the enslaved human labor (e.g., to build universities on or to farm White-controlled land; Jardina & Piston, 2023; Melamed, 2015).
 This centuries-long proximity to subordinate, racial outgroups may have also contributed to White American colonists linking concerns about in-group power and personal safety-and, again, the role of firearms in protecting both.
 As such, White colonists engaged in legal, selective disarmament of "slaves, free blacks, and people of mixed race out of fear that these groups would use guns to revolt against slave masters" (Winkler, 2011, p.
-116; see also Cornell, 2006).
+116; see also, Cornell, 2006).
 The implementation of selective disarmament of out-groups deemed as dangerous signals an early perception that racial out-group access to firearms may serve as a threat to White in-group power and position atop the racial hierarchy.
-This perception itself implicates early evidence that White colonists perceived firearm access as a potential source of power at a collective level, one source from which racial outgroups needed to be kept.
+This perception itself implicates early evidence that White colonists perceived firearm access as a potential source of power at a collective level, one source from which racial out-groups needed to be kept.

-Firearm access as bolstering White collective dominance in post-colonial and antebellum America
+Firearm Access as Bolstering White Group Dominance in Post-Colonial and Antebellum America

 White colonists' concerns for personal safety and collective power intensified after the War of Independence.
+In addition to concerns about standing armies, the Second

-The Second Amendment's ratification is argued to have intentionally provided White citizens a mechanism to continue the genocidal dispossession of indigenous land while cementing the racialized hierarchy that distinguished White populations and free and enslaved Black populations in terms of power, status, and humanization (Anderson, 2021; Dunbar-Ortiz, 2018).
+Amendment's ratification is argued to have intentionally provided White citizens a mechanism to continue the genocidal dispossession of indigenous land while cementing the racialized hierarchy that distinguished White populations and free and enslaved Black populations in terms of power, status, and humanization (Anderson, 2021; Dunbar-Ortiz, 2018).
 For example, Anderson (2021) notes that the "security of the free state" clause in the Second Amendment reflected in part White Americans' increasing concerns about controlling enslaved people.
 From a White perspective, at the time of ratification, slave revolts were one of the most salient threats to White Americans' perception of state security-only four months prior, the Haitian Revolution had just begun.
 In the Haitian Revolution, enslaved Africans in Haiti violently rebelled against their European enslavers, engaging in over a decade-long, brutal struggle against their former slave masters and multiple waves of colonial militaries to secure their freedom (Britannica, 2023; James, 1963).
-This racial struggle in the Caribbean was not lost on White people in the U.S., as many White plantation owners, including Thomas Jefferson, expressed fears that enslaved populations in the South would be inspired to revolt in a similar violent fashion and throughout the struggle attempted to suppress the news about the Haitian slave revolt (Anderson, 2021; Britannica, 2023).
+This racial struggle in the Caribbean was not lost on White people in the U.S., as many White plantation owners, including Thomas Jefferson, expressed fears that enslaved populations in the South would be inspired to revolt in a similar violent fashion and throughout the struggle attempted to suppress the news about the Haitian slave revolt (Anderson, 2021; Britannica, 2024).